Approximating Feynman Integrals Using Complete Monotonicity and Stieltjes Properties: Discussion and outlook

 In this work, we introduced a novel method for numerically bootstrapping Feynman integrals by leveraging complete monotonicity and Stieltjes properties.
 We first introduced the general setup and illustrated the method using the example of the massive bubble integral.
 We also demonstrated both the practicality and robustness of the method by applying it to higher-loop cases, as a proof of principle.
 This demonstrates that our method is effective for bootstrapping Feynman integrals without the need for explicit boundary conditions.
 The advantage of our method compared to other approaches is that it relies solely on the differential equation of an integral basis that is simple to choose.
 In particular, the starting differential equation matrices have rational entries.

-We provided a proof that scalar Feynman integrals, for a range of parameters, are not only completely monotone, but in fact Stieltjes functions, which comes with additional nice properties.
+We provided a proof that scalar Feynman integrals as a function of a single variable, while keeping all other kinematic invariants and internal masses fixed to values in the Euclidean region, for a range of parameters, are not only completely monotone, but in fact Stieltjes functions, which come with additional nice properties.
 Our proof is valid for $0 < \sum\limits_{i} \nu_i - L D /2 \le 1$.
 For a given integral family of interest, there typically is a choice that is within this range.
 The Stieltjes property implies powerful features of Padé approximants, as we reviewed.
 This means that the latter are well suited for analytic continuation, and there are useful convergence theorems and error bounds.
 We note that in practice it may be sufficient to have one integral (of an integral family) that is Stieltjes, in the following sense.
 One can then benefit from all the above properties, and use derivatives (e.g. as applied to the Padé formula) to describe the other (basis) integral in the integral family.
 In this way one obtains good approximations for those integrals as well.

 In this paper, we focused on the case of finite Feynman integrals in integer dimensions.
 However, both for complete monotonicity and Stieltjes, fractional values of the dimension are allowed, so that one can also use our method in the context of dimensionally regulated integrals.
 A promising future direction is to leverage these ideas to constrain the Laurent expansion in the dimensional regulator $\epsilon$.